-It is difficult to make a drug that targets one part of the body without affecting others.
+It is difficult to make a drug that targets one part of the body but that doesn’t affect other parts.

 Where can I get more information?

 Every medicine that you are prescribed, including ART, should come with a leaflet about each of the drugs.
 If your hospital doesn’t provide this then ask for it.

 This leaflet is important.
 Even when the information is simplified, it should include: